- Fantastic Team

 Time needed: 15 minutes.

-Now that you have your tools ready, it’s time to get to work.
-Here is a quick guide on how to clean limescale from a kettle like a pro.
+So, now that you have your tools ready, it’s time to get to work.
+Here is how to clean limescale from a kettle using white vinegar.

 - Pour vinegar and water into the kettle.